ReactiumCore/Reactium/docs/static-asset.md

 All the files in the `assets/images/demo-site` will be copied to the `~/public/assets` directory while the `~/assets/style/vendor.css` file will be copied to `~/public/assets/style`.

-> Be sure to namespace asset files or place in a unique sub-directory so that they don't overwrite each other once copied to the destination directory.
+> Be sure to namespace asset files or place them in unique sub-directories so that they don't overwrite each other once copied to the destination directory.
+In the above example, `vendor.css` should be renamed to `demo-vendor.css`